-11.542 The Regional Transport Plan identifies the Cross Hands Economic Link Road as a Transformational connectivity project for the Swansea Bay City Region.
+11.545 The Regional Transport Plan identifies the Cross Hands Economic Link Road as a Transformational connectivity project for the Swansea Bay City Region.

-11.543 Significant progress has been made in the delivery of the Cross Hands Economic Link Road (ELR) with Phase 1 opening as part of facilitating the Cross Hands East Strategic Employment Site.
-A further phase between Llandeilo Road and Penygroes is under construction and nearing completion.
-The final phase between Black Lion Road and Penygroes has planning permission and provides an opportunity to facilitate further development of the former Emlyn Brickworks site in Penygroes.
-This scheme includes associated earthworks, drainage, lighting, signing etc. together with accommodation works and associated environmental mitigation works.
+11.546 Significant progress has been made in the delivery of the Cross Hands Economic Link Road (ELR) with Phase 1 opening as part of facilitating the Cross Hands East Strategic Employment Site.
+A further phase between Llandeilo Road and Penygroes is nearing completion.
+The phase between Black Lion Road and Penygroes has planning permission and provides an opportunity to facilitate further development of the former Emlyn Brickworks site in Penygroes is now open.

-11.544 The ELR will ease congestion at the A48 Cross Hands Roundabout which is part of the Trans European Network (TENS) as well as improve safety at the "6 ways" junction in Gorslas.
+11.547 The ELR will ease congestion at the A48 Cross Hands Roundabout which is part of the Trans European Network (TENS) as well as improve safety at the "6 ways" junction in Gorslas.
 The scheme will provide a key link in the highway network to Llandeilo as part of the Swansea to Manchester trunk road.

-11.545 The new link road from A40 dual carriageway to College Road near Parc Dewi Sant and Trinity St. David's University was opened in March 2019.
+11.548 The new link road from A40 dual carriageway to College Road near Parc Dewi Sant and Trinity St. David's University was opened in March 2019.
 This allowed access to education and employment sites as well as delivering infrastructure for future housing growth and facilitating the Yr Egin (S4C) development (see Policy SP5: Strategic Sites).

-11.545 Ammanford Distributor Road Phase 2 is identified as part of a long-term proposal to assist in economic regeneration of the wider Ammanford and Amman Valley areas.
+11.549 Ammanford Distributor Road Phase 2 is identified as part of a long-term proposal to assist in economic regeneration of the wider Ammanford and Amman Valley areas.
 Whilst the LDP does not safeguard or identify this route, it recognises its status within the Joint Transport Plan and the Council will monitor any progress towards its delivery.
 The absence of clear indications of delivery and a defined alignment dictate that it is not identified within the Policy or on the proposal map.

-11.546 Further schemes identified within the Regional Transport Plan for Carmarthenshire 2015 - 2020 include those schemes listed for 2020 - 2030 and will be reviewed considering progress updates emanating from the Joint Transport Plan and future strategies:
+11.550 Further schemes identified within the Regional Transport Plan for Carmarthenshire 2015 - 2020 include those schemes listed for 2020 - 2030 and will be reviewed considering progress updates emanating from the Joint Transport Plan and future strategies:

-- Ammanford Economic Regeneration Infrastructure (Wind St/Tirydail) Junction improvements (completed 2019) - Carmarthenshire Strategic Transport Corridors and Interchanges ongoing improvements to main Bus Corridors. - Carmarthenshire Walking and Cycling Linkages Continued development of a comprehensive network of Walking & Cycling Linkages such as the Amman Valley Cycleway, Carmarthenshire employment routes and the National Cycle Network to improve access to employment, education and other services as well encouraging tourism and healthy lifestyles. - A4138 Access into Llanelli incorporating Llanelli/M4 Park and ride/share Subject to further design and implementation of preferred options from 2019/20. - Towy Valley Transport Corridor (Towy Valley Cycleway) Cycleway with links to key attractions including the market towns of Carmarthen and Llandeilo with a phased approach to implementation with the initial phase under construction. - Llanelli Integrated Transport Interchange In the Station Road/Copperworks Road areas, this represents a key focal point for transport interchange between a number of modes, including the Town's railway station, key commercial bus routes and a park and ride (rail) facility. - Sustainable Travel Centres May include EV charging infrastructure, targeted home zones, interchange improvements, cycle racks and employment centred sustainable travel routes - Access to Pembrey Country Park Replace/upgrade the existing single lane road over the Rail Bridge which currently serves Pembrey County Park (PCP).
+- Ammanford Economic Regeneration Infrastructure (Wind St/Tirydail) Junction improvements (completed 2019) - Carmarthenshire Strategic Transport Corridors and Interchanges ongoing improvements to main Bus Corridors. - Carmarthenshire Walking and Cycling Linkages Continued development of a comprehensive network of Walking & Cycling Linkages such as the Amman Valley Cycleway, Carmarthenshire employment routes and the National Cycle Network to improve access to employment, education and other services as well encouraging tourism and healthy lifestyles. - A4138 Access into Llanelli incorporating Llanelli/M4 Park and ride/share Subject to further design and implementation of preferred options from 2019/20. - Towy Valley Transport Corridor (Towy Valley Cycleway) Cycleway with links to key attractions including the market towns of Carmarthen and Llandeilo with a phased approach to implementation with the initial phase under construction. - Llanelli Integrated Transport Interchange In the Station Road/Copperworks Road areas, this represents a key focal point for transport interchange between a number of modes including the Town's railway station, key commercial bus routes and a park and ride (rail) facility. - Sustainable Travel Centres May include EV charging infrastructure, targeted home zones, interchange improvements, cycle racks and employment centred sustainable travel routes - Access to Pembrey Country Park Replace/upgrade the existing single lane road over the Rail Bridge which currently serves Pembrey County Park (PCP).